 - Type these values into the heat index calculator.

 - The heat index today is almost 128°F. Oof!

 Heat index chart

 Is the heat index accurate?

 You might be surprised, but not really.
 The heat index was invented by R.G Steadman and took into consideration about 20 factors.
-For example, they included the speed of walking, a person's height and weight, but also the speed of wind, latitude (and hence the angle of sun's rays), or even the pressure decrease resulting from altitude.
+For example, they included the speed of walking, a person's height and weight, but also the speed of the wind, latitude (and hence the angle of sun's rays), or even the pressure decrease resulting from altitude.
 When the heat index formula was simplified to depend on only two parameters, all of these factors were assumed to be constant.
 If you walk faster than 1.4 m/s, or you are hiking high in the mountains, your perceived temperature might differ from the one indicated by our calculator.
-Nevertheless, it's accurate enough to let you know when the weather conditions are bad enough to cause a heatstroke.
+Nevertheless, it's accurate enough to let you know when the weather conditions are bad enough to cause heatstroke.